HAHDhAHSDHAHS

 Amy Bingham, Senior Safety Representative, Milestone Construction

-They support and encourage the next generation of women in the material sciences.
+They support and encourage the next generation of women in the materials sciences.

 “When I graduated over a decade ago, women made up only 10% of my civil engineering class.
 Since then, I have seen nothing but significant growth in the number of females applying for and pursuing careers in this industry.”